John Joseph on iPad

 Seizures in Dravet Syndrome change over time.
 Some individuals may experience periods of seizure freedom, but most will continue to experience seizures throughout their lifetime.

-Comorbidities associated with Dravet Syndrome
+Dravet Syndrome comorbidities

 Children and adults living with Dravet Syndrome experience a number of associated neurodevelopmental conditions or health problems, known as ‘comorbidities’.